 Admittedly, they are a more niche renewable technology, given they need a considerable quantity of water to work.
 The most popular type of heat pump by far are air source heat pumps – which are naturally suitable for more homes, and, perhaps even more importantly, involve less equipment.

 Why invest in a water source heat pump?

 Water source heat pumps are often more efficient than ground and air source devices.
 This is because heat transfers better in water, while water temperatures are generally more stable throughout the year (between 7 and 12 degrees on average), which is higher than the average air and ground temperature in winter.

 It is possible to access financial support for installing a water source heat pump through the Renewable Heat Incentive scheme, which pays a rate for units of heat generated.
-In Scotland, water source heat pumps may also qualify for funding through the Scottish Government funded Home Energy Scotland Loan.
+In Scotland, water source heat pumps may also qualify for funding through the Scottish Government funded Home Energy Scotland Grant and Loan.

 Both these schemes require that the installer and product installed are certified under the Microgeneration Certification Scheme (MCS) and all MCS installers must be members of a consumer code and work must adhere to their code’s standards.

 When you install a water source heat pump, you might need to install underfloor heating and larger radiators to get the best performance out of the technology, similar to when you install an air or ground source heat pump.
 Overall, this could represent an expensive undertaking.